gcrnet/gcrnet.github.io/_workshop/bashshellprogramming.md

 2. On the first line of the file write `#! /bin/bash`
 3. Step **2.** indicates to the script where the bash executable is.
 4. Make the script executable with `chmod +x first_script.sh`.
-5. Execute in the curent directory with `$ ./first_script.sh`, and hit return .
+5. Execute in the current directory with `$ ./first_script.sh`, and hit return .
 6. Execute in the parent directory with `$ /other/first_script.sh`, and hit return .

 > Did it work as you expected?